CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 layer at the bottom of the list is drawn first, and the layer at the top is drawn last.
 By changing the order that they are shown on the list, you can change the order they are drawn in.

-.. note:: You can alter this behavior using the :guilabel:`Control rendering order` checkbox beneath the :guilabel:`Layer Order` panel.
-We will however not discuss this feature yet.

 The order in which the layers have been loaded into the map is probably not logical at this stage.
 It's possible that the road layer is completely hidden